What Is a Labor Union?

 History of Labor Unions

-There are reports of unions, such as the Journeymen Cordwainers (shoemakers) Society of Philadelphia, forming as early as 1794.
-However, the labor movement really began to take hold in the mid 19th century.
-These early unions fought for better working conditions in factories, higher wages, shorter work days, and an end to child labor.
-Labor unions also grew during the New Deal era and World War II with membership peaking in the mid 20th century.
-After 1970, union membership began and continues to decline, except in the public sector.
+There are reports of unions forming, like the Journeymen Cordwainers (shoemakers) Society of Philadelphia, as early as 1794.
+The labor movement began to take hold in the mid-19th century.
+These early unions fought for better factory working conditions, higher wages, shorter work days, and an end to child labor.

 Examples of Labor Unions and Rights of Members

-Labor unions represent many different types of groups, from firefighters and teachers to actors and hockey players.
-Many unions are also affiliated with larger, more powerful umbrella organizations like the American Federation of Labor – Congress of Industrial Organizations (AFL-CIO).
-Regardless of the type or size of the union, the Labor-Management Reporting and Disclosure Act (LMRDA) protects the rights of union members and outlines the responsibilities of union officers.
+The Labor-Management Reporting and Disclosure Act (LMRDA) protects the rights of all union members.
 These rights include freedom of speech, a say in the rates of dues and fees, and the right to nominate and remove elected officers and representatives.
+It further outlines the responsibilities of union officers.

-How to Form a Labor Union
+How To Form a Labor Union

 Get Help Forming a Union or Resolving a Labor Dispute